FoamyGuy/javascript_example_projects/functions_and_returns.md

 // lookup the div from our HTML var $accountDiv = document.querySelector("#accountDiv");

-// empty it out incase it had something in it previously accountDiv.innerHTML = "";
+// empty it out in case it had something in it previously accountDiv.innerHTML = "";

 // use buildAccountDiv() to make the content for us and append it to the accountDiv in the HTML.